Likelihood Analysis of Supersymmetric SU(5) GUTs: Acknowledgements

 \section{Acknowledgements}

+The work of M.B., V.C., M.L. and D.M.-S. is supported by the European Research Council via Grant BSMFLEET 639068.
 The work of R.C. is supported in part by the National Science Foundation under Grant No. PHY- 1151640 at the University of Illinois Chicago, and in part by Fermilab, operated by Fermi Research Alliance, LLC under Contract No. De-AC02- 07CH11359 with the United States Department of Energy.
 This work of M.J.D. is supported in part by the Australian Research Council.
 The work of J.E. is supported in part by STFC (UK) via the research grant ST/L000326/1, and the work of H.F. is also supported in part by STFC (UK).
 The work of S.H. is supported in part by CICYT (grant FPA 2013-40715-P) and also by the Spanish MICINN Consolider-Ingenio 2010 Program under grant MultiDark CSD2009-00064.
-The work of D.M.-S. is supported by the European Research Council via Grant BSMFLEET 639068.
 The work of K.A.O. is supported in part by DOE grant de-sc0011842 at the University of Minnesota.
 The work of K.S. is partially supported by the National Science Centre, Poland, under research grants DEC-2014/15/B/ST2/02157 and DEC-2015/18/M/ST2/00054.
 The work of G.W. is supported in part by the Collaborative Research Center SFB676 of the DFG, ``Particles, Strings and the early Universe'', and in part by the European Commission through the ``HiggsTools'' Initial Training Network PITN-GA-2012-316704.